-If enabled, this feature will allow the data stored in the extended memory area to be cached (written) into a buffer, a storage area in the Static DRM (SDROM) or written into L1, L2, L3 cache inside the CPU to speed up CPU operations .
-Select "Uncached" to disable this funciton.
-Select "Write Through" to allow data to be cached into the buffer and written into the system memory at the same time.
-Select "Write Protect" to prevent data from being written into the base memory area of Block 0-512K.
-Select "Write Back" to allow CPU to write data back directly from the buffer without writing data to the System Memory for fast CPU data processing and operation.
-The options are "Uncached", "Write Through", "Write Protect", and "Write Back".
+If enabled, this feature will allow the data stored in the extended memory area to be cached (written) into a buffer, a storage area in the Static DRM (SDROM)

+or written into L1, L2, L3 cache inside the CPU to speed up CPU operations.
+Select Uncached to disable this function.
+Select Write Through to allow data to be cached into the buffer and written into the system memory at the same time.
+Select Write Protect to prevent data from being written into the extended memory area above 1MB.
+Select Write Back to allow the CPU to write data back directly from the buffer without writing data to the System Memory for fast CPU data processing and operation.
+The options are Uncached, Write Through, Write Protect, and Write Back.